 True distribution channels guarantee consistent access to potential customers.
 The great thing about Google adwords is that if you can identify a campaign that consistently brings your target customers to your site and converts them at a profitable rate, after which you can make the scoring and grading.
 You’d then have a controllable channel.
 Pump more money into adwords, get more profit out of it.

 Don’t try to do it all yourself.
-Startups should explore a variety of potential distribution channels — online marketing, direct sales force, distribution partners, 3rd party resellers, etc. — The more channels you have, the higher your revenue and sustainability potential.
+Startups should explore a variety of potential distribution channels — online social media marketing with the help from experts you can find right here, direct sales force, distribution partners, 3rd party resellers, etc. — The more channels you have, the higher your revenue and sustainability potential.

 4. INJECT INVESTMENT AT THE RIGHT TIME